ClarenceKuo/behavior-cloning/README.md

 ## Model Architecture and Training Strategy

-### An appropriate model architecture has been employed
+### Summary

 My model consists of a convolution neural network with 5x5 filter sizes and depths between 24 and 64.
 The original model architecture is designed by Nvidia, which can be found [here](https://developer.nvidia.com/blog/deep-learning-self-driving-cars/).

-The model includes ELU layers to introduce nonlinearity while reduce the effect of dead nurons.
+The model includes ELU layers to introduce nonlinearity while reduce the effect of dead nurons and contains dropout layer in order to reduce overfitting.

 The data is normalized in the model using a Keras lambda layer with equaiton:

 pixel = (pixel/ 127.5) - 1.

-### Attempts to reduce overfitting in the model

-The model also contains dropout layers in order to reduce overfitting.
+### Detail

 Before the training start, the sample images are seperated into training and validation datasets with a ratio of 0.2.
 Afterwards, both datasets are passed into a generator for batched sample loading to reduce RAM accessing.